mavimo/blog/source/_posts/2013-02-04-highlight.md

 ---
 title: Syntax Highlighting
 categories: [features]
+image:
+    folder: blog-1
+    alt: This is a test image
 ---
 You're all programmers, right?
 And you're writing code snippets on your Sculpin powered blog?
 Yeah.
 So you want some highlighting with your static site generation?